 Thirty Seconds to Mars America album review

-Nevertheless, Live Like a Dream is uplifting, with “oh-oh-oh” probably recorded with fans as it happened throughout This Is War.
+Nevertheless, Live Like a Dream is uplifting, with that “oh-oh-oh” probably recorded with fans as it happened throughout This Is War.
 And Rider ends on a very theatrical way.

-I think I would have to play it several times to form an opinion, something that doesn’t happen with other albums that have me instantly hooked.
+I think I have to play it several times to form an opinion, something that doesn’t happen with other albums that have me instantly hooked.

 What do you think of America?
 Please leave your comments below.